fingerskier/manthra/README.md

 Sow an action, reap a habit;
 Sow a habit, reap a character;
 Sow a character, reap a destiny.

+Whenever I'm about to do something I think, "Would an idiot do that?" and if they would _I do not do that thing_.
+  Dwight Schrute

 Good judgment comes from experience; experience comes from bad judgment.